Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: LBM-FADE validations

 \section{LBM-FADE validations}

 Numerical algorithms proposed to solve partial differential equations can be checked by comparing with exact solutions, or with numerical solutions issued of other approaches.
-Analytical solutions are available for Eq. (\ref{eq:FADE_moreGeneral}) involving a general $\boldsymbol{\alpha}$ provided the skewness parameter $\boldsymbol{p}$ takes the specific value $\mathbf{1}$ and $\overline{\overline{\mathbf{D}}}$ (or $\boldsymbol{g}$) depending on $\mathbf{x}$.
-Though Eq. (\ref{eq:FADE_moreGeneral}) with spatially homogeneous coefficients constitutes an important simple case, it does not have exact solutions in bounded domains.
-However, Eq. (\ref{eq:FADE_moreGeneral}) rules the evolution of the probability density function (p.d.f) of a wide class of stochastic processes described in subsection \ref{subRW2D}.
-Sampling sufficiently many trajectories of such process yields random walk approximations of Eq. (\ref{eq:FADE_moreGeneral}).
+Analytical solutions are available for Eq. (\ref{eq:FADE_moreGeneral}) involving general $\boldsymbol{\alpha}$ provided the skewness parameter $\boldsymbol{p}$ takes the{} value $\mathbf{1}$ or $\mathbf{0}$ with, moreover, specific source term $S_{c}$ and initial data.
+Though Eq. (\ref{eq:FADE_moreGeneral}) with $S_{c}=0$ constitutes an important simple case, it does not have exact solutions in bounded domains.
+However, in this case Eq. (\ref{eq:FADE_moreGeneral}) equipped with spatially homogeneous coefficients rules the evolution of the probability density function (p.d.f) of a wide class of stochastic processes described in subsection \ref{subRW2D}.
+Sampling sufficiently many trajectories of such process yields random walk approximation of Eq. (\ref{eq:FADE_moreGeneral}).
 Subsections \ref{sub:Validations_LBM-BGK} and \ref{sub:Validation_Advection} compare issues of the LBM scheme described in Section \ref{sec:LBM-FADE3D} with such random walks when $\mathbf{u}=\mathbf{0}$ and $\mathbf{u}\neq\mathbf{0}$ respectively.
 Subsection \ref{sub:Validation_AS} considers anisotropic and space-dependent diffusion tensor such that Eq. (\ref{eq:FADE_moreGeneral}) has an exact solution which is compared with LBM simulation.
+Subsection \ref{sub:Variant} shows that the simulation adapts to slightly different (still fractional) $\boldsymbol{\mathcal{F}}^{\boldsymbol{\alpha}\boldsymbol{p}\boldsymbol{g}}(C)$ in Eq. (\ref{eq:FADE_moreGeneral}).
 Hence, exact solutions and random walks help us to validate LBM schemes in complementary situations.